-The State of Maryland envisions a future where every individual, regardless of their location or background, has full access to high-speed internet connectivity and the tools necessary to harness its transformative potential.
-In this vision, urban and rural communities alike can fully participate in the digital economy.
-In this vision, comprehensive infrastructure investment will eliminate connectivity gaps, bridging the urban-rural divide and fostering a connected ecosystem that empowers residents, businesses, and governments to thrive in a digital society.
+The State of Maryland envisions a future where every person, irrespective of their geographical location or background, enjoys complete access to high-speed internet connectivity and possesses the essential tools to unlock its transformative possibilities.
+Within this vision, both urban and rural communities are envisioned to actively engage in the digital economy.
+Additionally, minority, lower-income, and marginalized communities are envisioned to be equipped with the necessary resources for full digital participation in both societal and economic aspects.
+The realization of this vision involves substantial infrastructure investment aimed at eliminating connectivity gaps, thus bridging the urban-rural divide.
+This strategic approach aims to cultivate a connected ecosystem that empowers residents, businesses, and governments to prosper in the realm of a digital society.

 In this vision, digital equity goes beyond infrastructure, emphasizing digital literacy and skills development as critical components.
 Citizens are equipped with the knowledge to confidently navigate the digital landscape, access online resources, and protect their privacy and security.
-Digital skills training is integrated into educational curricula, workforce development programs, and community initiatives to create an informed and empowered citizenry.
-Furthermore, the vision envisions targeted support for underserved communities, ensuring that they are not left behind in the digital transformation.
+The integration of digital skills training is woven into educational curricula, workforce development programs, and community initiatives, fostering an informed and empowered citizenry.
+Moreover, the vision envisions tailored support for underserved communities within Maryland, ensuring that every individual is included and empowered, leaving no one behind.